Ad for Aymara

 Chocolate Dessert «La Bomba»

-This limited four-course menu, as selected by Kim and myself, cost NOK 495 at Aymara, and is a special offer to my readers for two weeks only.
+This limited four-course menu, as selected by Kim and me, costs NOK 495 at Aymara, and is a special offer to my readers for two weeks only.
 Book your table now!
 Just ask for my menu when you’re there.
-Remember, you can always drop by the ceviche bar at Aymara, where you can sit at the bar, have a cocktail and eat some ceviche and other snacks – or even the full menu.
+Remember, you can always drop by the ceviche bar at Aymara, where you can sit at the bar, eat some ceviche and other snacks – or even the full menu.
+Just make sure you order my menu before 9:00 pm!

-The kitchen at Aymara is open Tuesday through Saturday from 5 PM to 10 PM.
-The ceviche bar opens at 3 PM Thursdays, Fridays, and Saturdays.
+The kitchen at Aymara is open Tuesday-Saturday from 5:00 pm to 10:00 pm.
+The ceviche bar opens at 3:00 pm Thursdays, Fridays, and Saturdays.
 Sundays and Mondays are closed.
 Aymara closes for the summer from July 16th until August 8th.